Tensions escalate as Iraqi forces near the city of Kirkuk

 - Kurdish fighters are under orders not to initiate any action

-(CNN)Iraqi forces are approaching the Kurdish-controlled city of Kirkuk, with Iraq's Prime Minister calling on residents in the oil-rich city to cooperate with its security forces.
+(CNN)Iraqi forces are advancing on the Kurdish-controlled city of Kirkuk, with Iraq's Prime Minister calling on residents in the oil-rich city to cooperate with its security forces.

+By early Monday, Iraqi troops claimed to have taken control of several areas including the North Gas Company and the Kirkuk power station, according to a statement from the Iraqi Joint Operations Command.

+The Kurdistan Regional Security Council (KRCG) issued its own statement saying Iraqi forces and Iranian-backed Popular Mobilization Forces advanced from Taza Khormatu in Kirkuk, just over 20 kilometers (12 miles) southwest of the city.

-Iraqi forces had fled the city in 2014 as Islamic State fighters moved in, securing the territory shortly after taking over the city of Mosul and establishing their so-called Islamic caliphate across the northwest of the country.
+Iraqi forces fled Kirkuk in 2014 as ISIS fighters attempted to secure the territory, shortly after taking over the city of Mosul and establishing their so-called Islamic caliphate across the northwest of the country.

+The Kurds, however, sent in their fighters and claimed the city.
+It's been in their hands ever since, along with other disputed areas they took over when their fighters routed the Islamic State.

+Baghdad wants the oil-rich city back, but the Kurds are refusing to return it.
+Both the Iraqis and the Kurds are US allies in the fight against ISIS.

 On Twitter, Iraqi Prime Minister Haider al-Abadi called on citizens in Kirkuk to cooperate with Iraqi security forces, who he has directed to enter the city to impose security and provide protection for Kirkuk's residents.

-He said: "Our armed forces cannot and will not attack our citizens, whether Arab or Kurd.
-The fake news being spread has a deplorable agenda behind it."
+Days earlier, he sought to downplay talk of impending clashes between Iraqi and Kurdish forces in the city.
+"Our armed forces cannot and will not attack our citizens, whether Arab or Kurd.
+The fake news being spread has a deplorable agenda behind it," he tweeted on Friday.

 The Iraqi Joint Operations Command warned armed groups in Kirkuk against firing at Iraqi forces, Iraqi state TV reported.